 It’s best not to drive in Cambodia as the roads are manic just like any other Asian city.
 You will also need a Cambodian driving licence to drive cars and even motorcycles.
 It’s best to hire a driver, get a taxi or tuk tuk if you want to get around Cambodia.
 Tuk tuks are very cheap and the ones we caught in Cambodia never went over 20USD per person even for a trip around Angkor Wat and other nearer temples/pagodas which our Tuk tuk driver quoted about 17USD per person for the whole day of the trip we had and that was starting at 5am until about 11am.

 There is a mixture of cuisines around Cambodia but you definitely have to try Cambodian (khmer) food whilst you are there.
 The most popular Khmer dishes are hot pots, khmer BBQ and fried fish dishes.
-I have a Where To Eat & Drink In Cambodia post coming soon.
+I have a 5 Places To Eat & Drink At In Siem Reap, Cambodia post available for you to read as well.

 Cambodia’s capital and city is Phnom Penh.
 Most people tend to visit Siem Reap though as I’ve heard a lot of people say Phnom Penh is very notorious for pickpockets and some people don’t feel safe there – you still need to be wary in other places throughout Cambodia as well though.